Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 2. Find ways to trust your partner.

-Even if your trust issues stem from past experiences, you will have to work with your current partner to overcome them, as well as working on them by yourself too.
+Even if your trust issues stem from past experiences, you will have to work on them by yourself AND with your current partner to overcome them.

 You’ll become possessive, needy, clingy.
 You will try to manipulate them into not seeing people, using emotional blackmail to get your own way.